-Donate If you would like to support us by donating to our cause Please click the Paypal button below. $1, $5, $10, $20, $100, $500, $1000, $5,000 Any contribution will be highly appreciated and Thank you and if you want to rewarded on our Donaters and Supporters page (Coming soon) Just simply reach out to us after you have donated at 1.916.750.4192.
-Our Wish List A place to put our Tipi’s (TeePees) Up and build a village farm.
-Funding for our school Mobile App 1 Toyota Tacoma V6 Pickup Truck quad (4door) cab SRS 1 Toyota 4Runner SRS 1 School Passenger Van 18 seater 1Tour/School Bus Horse Trailer Flatbed Trailer Cargo Trailer Large Metal Shipyard Shipping Containers Tools For Picks or Drop offs Call 916-750-4192 Law Article 2 Indigenous peoples and individuals are free and equal to all other peoples and individuals and have the right to be free from any kind of discrimination, in the exercise of their rights, in particular that based on their indigenous origin or identity.
+Donate Cash-App $myobgov If you would like to support us because of the work that we put do, or if you like our content, please support by donating to our cause Please click the Paypal button below.
+(Coming soon) Just simply reach out to us after you have donated at 1.916.750.4192.
+Our Wish List Funding for our school For Picks or Drop offs Call 1-916-750-4192 Law Article 2 Indigenous peoples and individuals are free and equal to all other peoples and individuals and have the right to be free from any kind of discrimination, in the exercise of their rights, in particular that based on their indigenous origin or identity.
 Law Article 3 Indigenous peoples have the right to self-determination.
 By virtue of that right they freely determine their political status and freely pursue their economic, social and cultural development.
 Law Article 4 Indigenous peoples, in exercising their right to self-determination, have the right to autonomy or self-government in matters relating to their internal and local affairs, as well as ways and means for financing their autonomous functions.
 Law Article 19 States shall consult and cooperate in good faith with the indigenous peoples concerned through their own representative institutions in order to obtain their free, prior and informed consent before adopting and implementing legislative or administrative measures that may affect them.
 Law Article 20 1.
 Indigenous peoples have the right to maintain and develop their political, economic and social systems or institutions, to be secure in the enjoyment of their own means of subsistence and development, and to engage freely in all their traditional and other economic activities.
 2. Indigenous peoples deprived of their means of subsistence and development are entitled to just and fair redress.
 Law Article 21 1.
 Indigenous peoples have the right, without discrimination, to the improvement of their economic and social conditions, including, inter alia, in the areas of education, employment, vocational training and retraining, housing, sanitation, health and social security.
 2. States shall take effective measures and, where appropriate, special measures to ensure continuing improvement of their economic and social conditions.
 Particular attention shall be paid to the rights and special needs of indigenous elders, women, youth, children and persons with disabilities.